Most Forgiving Putters In 2026 Tested And Reviewed

 It is one important point to note that the actual attachment point of the hosel to the putter face doesn’t necessarily dictate toe hang.
 It is actually where an extension of the shaft would intersect the face that determines the balance point.
 Enter the double bend putter hosel.

-This genius invention allows the shaft to basically point near the middle of the putter head, creating a face balanced putter, but attach closer to the heel, giving a better visual.
+This genius invention allows the shaft to basically point near the middle of the putter, creating a face balanced putter, but attach closer to the heel, giving a better visual.
 The DOUBLE bend allows it to also attach with some offset (one bend away from center, one bend in away from the face).

 Twist Neck